Battle of Cologne (1945)

 The Battle of Cologne was part of Operation Lumberjack and refers to the Allied advance that took place from 5 to 7 March 1945, which led to the capture of the western German city of Cologne.

 Prelude

-Before the outbreak of the Second World War Cologne was the fourth largest city in Germany and the largest city on the river Rhine, with a population of approximately 800,000 people.
-The city of Cologne was bombed by the Royal Air Force (RAF) in 262 separate air raids during World War II, this in response to the bombing of London at the start of the war.
-Cologne was an important military target, being a heavily industrialized city with many factories producing war supplies and the city also had a large railway network, used for the transportation of troops and weapons.
-A total of 34,711 long tons of bombs were dropped on the city, the last air raid was carried out on 2 March 1945.
+Before the outbreak of the Second World War, Cologne was the fourth largest city in German Reich and the largest city on the river Rhine, with a population of approximately 800,000 people.
+The city of Cologne was bombed by the Royal Air Force (RAF) in 262 separate air raids during World War II, this in response to the bombing of London (September 1940 to May 1941).
+Cologne was an important military target, being a heavily industrialized city with many factories producing war supplies and the city had a large railway network, used for the transportation of troops and weapons.

+A total of 34,711 long tons of bombs were dropped on Cologne, with the last air raid carried out on 2 March 1945.

 By the beginning of March 1945 most of the city was destroyed, with roughly 20,000 people remaining in the city.